genesiscommunitysuccess/docs/docs/platform-reference/custom-components/apis/event-handler-pending-approval.md

 </genesisCluster>
 ```

-You can replace the "true" return value with Groovy code in each "pendingApproval" block.
+You can replace the "true" return value with Groovy code in each `pendingApproval` block.
 The platform makes the following objects accessible to your code:

-- `userName` - a string property containing the user name who trigger the event (insert, accept, reject or cancel)
+- `userName` - a string property containing the user name who triggered the event (insert, accept, reject or cancel).
 - `db` - an RxDb property so you can access the database layer and do appropriate checks.
-- `pendingApproval` - the pending approval record stored in database (only available in accept, reject or cancel events)
+- `pendingApproval` - the pending approval record stored in the database (only available in accept, reject or cancel events).

 Using this xml configuration, you can look up the user's rights in the database and return `true` only if the necessary rights are in place.
 For example, if your system has the concept of internal and external users and you only want to allow internal users to accept pending events, then you could check your custom user "ACCESS_TYPE" field as follows: